FlashFloppy Update For GOTEK With Roland S‑50, S‑550, S‑330 & W‑30 Samplers

 Configuration Descriptions

-display-off-secs = 120 / Turns the OLED off when it's when not being used and prolongs the lifespan
+display-off-secs = 120 / Turns the OLED off when it's not being used (to prolong the OLED lifespan)

 display-on-activity = yes / Turns the OLED on when any activity is sensed

-(A vast array of additional settings for this file are available at Keir Fraser's FF.CFG Configuration File webpage)
+A vast array of additional settings for this important configuration file are available at Keir Fraser's FF.CFG Configuration File webpage

 |

-Add *.IMG Sample Disk Files To The USB Stick
+Add *.IMG And/Or *.OUT Samples + Boot Disk Image Files To The USB Stick

-All of your *.IMG Sample Disk files should be copied to the Root Directory of the USB Stick
+All of your *.IMG and/or *.OUT Sample Disk files and Boot Disk image files should be copied to the Root Directory of the USB Stick

-There are some large sample collections already converted over to the *.IMG format available for free downloading at the llamamusic.com Samples Webpage
+There are some large sample collections already converted over to the *.IMG and *.OUT format which are available for free downloading at the llamamusic.com Samples Webpage and... don't forget to add the appropriate Boot Disk Image File (shown below) and FF.CFG file customized for your sampler model

 |

-Don't forget to remove the two temporary jumpers during the firmware update in an earlier step!
+Don't forget to remove the two temporary jumpers which were installed during the firmware update in an earlier step!

 |